 Casting on knitting stitches creates a foundation row of stitches so that you can start knitting and there are many ways to do it.

-Once you have a slip knot on your needle, which is kind of like an anchor for adding more knitting stitches you just have to choose the cast on knitting method you like.
+Once you have a slip knot on your needle, which is like an anchor for adding more knitting stitches you just have to choose a casting on knitting method you like and you're all set.